farmOS/farmOS/docs/model/type/term.md

 Terms can specify "Parent" Terms to create a hierarchy.
 See related "Weight" attribute above for ordering Terms within the hierarchy.

+## Type-specific fields

+In addition to the fields that are common to all Term types described above, some types add additional type-specific fields.
+These include:

+#### Plant Type Terms

+Terms in the "Plant type" vocabulary have the following additional attributes:

+- Days to maturity (Integer)
+- Days to transplant (Integer)

+And the following additional relationships:

+- Companions (references other Terms in the "Plant type" vocabulary)
+- Crop family (references a Term in the "Crop Family" vocabulary)
+- Images (references uploaded image files)